Best Side Hustles for 2023

 Selling Printables on Etsy or Shopify

 Etsy and Shopify are both very different platforms.
 Both have their pros and cons.
-I teach a course that walks you through creating on Canva and selling digital goods on Etsy.
+There's a pretty low barrier to entry getting started with Canva and selling digital goods on Etsy.

 Etsy pros and cons

-Etsy charges $.20 for each listing, but you can get 40 free listings to start if you use my Etsy referral link. 🙂 Yes, you can have more than one Etsy shop (I have several).
+Etsy charges $.20 for each listing, but you can get 40 free listings to start if you use my Etsy referral link. 🙂 Yes, you can have more than one Etsy shop, but make sure you follow these rules so your shop doesn't get shut down.

 Etsy does charge fees (read the Seller's Handbook to learn more), but they aren't outrageous.
 Just be sure to price your goods accordingly to cover them.